kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 ## Traffic Routing
 Traffic Routing can be controlled with following annotations:

+- <a name="load-balancer-name">`service.beta.kubernetes.io/aws-load-balancer-name`</a> specifies the custom name to use for the load balancer.

+    !!!note "limitations"
+        - If you modify this annotation after service creation, there is no effect.

+    !!!example
+        ```
+        service.beta.kubernetes.io/load-balancer-name: custom-name
+        ```

 - <a name="lb-type">`service.beta.kubernetes.io/aws-load-balancer-type`</a> specifies the load balancer type.
 This controller reconciles those service resources with this annotation set to either `nlb-ip` or `external`.

     !!!note ""